 Configuring your WordPress site index

 Ok, so far you've learned how to use a WordPress index plugin to create index listing pages, posts, or custom post types.
-Next, I'll talk you through some popular ways to configure your index.
-Just bear in mind that Posts Table Pro comes with over 45 options, so this is just a sample of what the index plugin can do.
+Next, I'll talk you through the steps to configure your index.

 Choose which columns to include in the index table